 BORROW AS MUCH AS YOU CAN PAY:

 No doubt student loans are the cheapest loans around.
-They are usually interest free and people also obtain advantage of the federal student loan forgiveness programs where they have to repay comparatively less.
+They are usually interest-free and people also obtain the advantage of the federal student loan forgiveness programs where they have to repay comparatively less.
 But that certainly does not mean that one should start acquiring it without having a specific purpose in mind as this scheme is not designed for borrowing for unconstructive purposes.
-People having probability of not being able to pay off the loans in future mustn’t take it as this will only pile up the debt burden and they would end up doing refinancing and hedging their loans that can never remove the debt but can only make it easier.
+People having the probability of not being able to pay off the loans in the future mustn’t take it as this will only pile up the debt burden and they would end up doing refinancing and hedging their loans that can never remove the debt but can only make it easier.

 UNPAID STUDENT LOAN DOES NOT AFFECT THE ABILITY TO GET CREDIT:

-It is a common perception among individuals that if they are in engaged in student loans than their credit getting ability gets weaker and they are not able to get loans for housing and car etc. But that is not the case as students loans are not the usual kind of loans and credit lending agencies prioritize people who have pounded on students loans and they would not necessarily be at a disadvantage.
+It is a common perception among individuals that if they are in engaged in student loans than their credit getting ability gets weaker and they are not able to get loans for housing and car etc. But that is not the case as student loans are not the usual kind of loans and credit lending agencies prioritize people who have pounded on student loans and they would not necessarily be at a disadvantage.
 The most important factor that is considered in lending by the agencies is the income of the individual to meet the repayments of along with all the other costs of living.

 PAY YOUR DEBT AS FAST AS YOU CAN: